 Re-Selling Semrush Data Through a Software Service*

-One of the greatest opportunities API can offer you is enhancing your own software.
+One of the greatest opportunities API can offer is the enhancement of your own software.
 Use Semrush’s high-value data to build up your own products and modify them.
 We have large volumes of global, diverse, and reliable data available to you through an API connection.

 For instance, if you’re already offering a SaaS platform for people to analyze online business performance, market trends, or competitive research, adding Semrush Traffic Analytics to your pool of data can bring powerful insights into any business’s online presence and visibility.